louisjyli/PFPC/Source/README.md

   - Paper survey - features, learning method

 # Log
+* 1021
+  - Set zero: Set the predicted value of a village to zero if the records of this village is always 0
+  - Set upper bound: the predicted value should not exceed the maximum of the historical records

 * 1019
   - Clean data - Pole (DONE: 1019)
   - Clean data - quts (DONE: 1019)